mwarning/openwrt-examples/README.md

 ## Automatic And Generic Wifi Setup

 When building a new image, it can be useful to configure the network to open a WiFi network on startup.
 Or you use a device specific wifi configuration there.
 But a generic script that changes the WiFi configration can save a step.
-For this, create a file `files/etc/uci-defaults/50_wifi_setup.sh` in your OpenWrt source folder (create missing folders yourself).
+For this, create a file `files/etc/uci-defaults/50_wifi_setup.sh` in your OpenWrt source folder (create missing folders).

 ```
 # Wifi password (at least 8 characters)